Nomination and Remuneration Committee Charter

 • The Committee will prepare a short list of candidates after assessing the candidates on the following basis:

-The Board will meet the preferred candidate(s) as recommended by the Committee and make an appointment, for ratification by the shareholders, as appropriate.
+The Board will meet the preferred candidate(s) and ultimately make an appointment, for ratification by the shareholders, as required under law.